malojan/parlementr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of parlementr is to …
+The goal of parlementr is to facilitate access from R to french parliamentary data.
+Most of the functions make calls to the nosdeputes.fr API.

 ## Installation